Lex-Col/Guardian-Angel-Protocol/README.md

 - ​**Inference-Bounded Dead-Man's Switch (Active Discharge):** Relying on software flags or slow 1-second wall-clocks creates critical execution blindspots.
 Gate TL enforces a hardware safety counter tied strictly to **Inference Step Boundaries (< 100ms)**.
 Gate TL must issue a cryptographic "Kick" per forward pass.
     - ​If the counter hits 0, the hardware asserts MANTLE\_DISCHARGE and REALM\_POWER\_KILL.
     - ​The Mantle bus goes High-Z, triggering a BBRAM internal ZEROIZE pulse (50ns) and engaging the supercap bleed resistor.
 Physical cell retention is destroyed, decaying to < 0.1V within 80ms.
-    - ​The absence of the heartbeat mathematically annihilates the session context.
+    - ​The absence of the heartbeat physically annihilates the session context.
 Purgatory then boots purely from The Ark, starting from factory zero.
 - ​**Human-Dependent Availability (SLA Constraint):** Resurrection from a Logic/Trust violation requires out-of-band Human Sovereign authorization.
 System availability is strictly bounded by human response time.
 No automatic failover or self-healing is permitted.
-The Warden simply unpauses the clock only when the HSM restart token is mathematically verified.
+The Warden simply unpauses the clock only when the HSM restart token is cryptographically verified.

 ## ​[ADDENDUM] V1.1 VERIFIED PRODUCTION BASELINE

 ​**Status: [VALIDATED - 10-APR-2026]**

-​The **Guardian Angæl Protocol (formally Guardian Angel Protocol)** V1.1 has moved beyond functional simulation and has been successfully validated on **ARMv9-A hardware**.
+​The **Guardian Angæl Protocol (formally Guardian Angel Protocol)** V1.1 has moved beyond functional simulation and has been successfully validated via userspace structural audits.
 The "Deaf Warden" logic is now the enforced law of the silicon.

-### ​🏛️ Simulation Results (1-Billion Cycle Audit)
+### ​🏛️ Hardware Stress Test Results (1-Billion Cycle Audit)

-- ​**Execution Layer**: Oracle Engine V1.1 (Production Baseline).
+- ​**Execution Layer**: Oracle Engine V1.1 (Userspace Hardware Mapping).
 - ​**Workload Consistency**: 384-byte Atomic Data Parcels (AXI-Aligned).
-- ​**Hardware Enforcement**: volatile memory drag physically processed across the RAM bus.
+- ​**Hardware Enforcement**: volatile memory drag physically processed across the RAM/L1 Cache bus.
 - ​**Cycle Count**: **1,000,000,000 Cycles**.
 - ​**Logic Drift**: **0.00%**.
 - ​**Security Failures**: **0**.
 - ​[!IMPORTANT]**Proof of Work:** For raw terminal evidence of the billion-cycle hardware audit, refer to GAP\_V1.1\_Hardware\_Validation.mp4 in the repository root.
-We pegged the CPU at 100% for 20 minutes to prove the law.
+CPU resource exhaustion monitored via top to confirm physical hardware engagement.
 -

 - ​**"Physics is the law.
 Logic is the judge."**